tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/attributes.md

 weight: 4
 ---

-An attribute is a signal with a default value, specified by its ```default``` member.
+An attribute is an entity that has a  default value, specified by its ```default``` member.
 The standard Vehicle Signal Specification include default values for most attributes.
 It is expected that these default values do not fit all values.